Frequently Asked Questions

 Absolutely.
 Our move schedules are dependent on the availability of our clients.
 Thus, there are not regular shifts that you are required to sign up for.

 We welcome all volunteers to join our community.
-Please email us at volunteerservices@sheltermovers.com to inquire about other volunteer opportunities we offer.
+Please email us at volunteerservices@sheltermovers.com to inquire about the volunteer opportunities we offer that will suit what you’re looking for.

-You can learn more about volunteering and fill out an application here.
+You can learn more details about volunteering and fill out an application here.

 Donors